Private Robert Edwin Stubbs, 19455, 3rd Battalion, Coldstream Guards

 Robert Edwin's uncle, Robert Herbert Stubbs (born Ossett 1870) married Mary Alice Gregson in July 1898 and they had a daughter, Cicely who was born in 1899.
 In 1922, Cicely Stubbs married Harold Bentley, Ossett mineral water manufacturer and Bentley's partner, George Hanson was a witness at the wedding.

-The 1911 census tells us that Robert's father, Thomas Stubbs is working as an artist, "on his own account", whilst 16 year-old Robert is a butcher at Ossett Cooperative.
+The 1911 census also tells us that Robert's father, Thomas Stubbs is working as an artist, "on his own account", whilst 16 year-old Robert is a butcher at the Ossett Cooperative.
 The Stubbs family live at 24, Albert Street, Ossett, which is shown to be a five roomed house.
 They've taken in a boarder, 21 year-old William Wilkinson, who is a grocer's assistant at Slaters Ltd.

 Robert Edwin Stubbs married Sarah Lydia Metcalfe (born Overton July 7th 1895) at St Luke's Church, Middlestown on February 15th 1915 and his occupation was recorded as a "butcher".
 The 1911 census records Sarah as a "shop apprentice" in the Cooperative Boot Department.
 They had two daughters: Kathleen Stubbs, born in late 1915 and Constance Stubbs, born in 1917, but who sadly died in 1918.1 Robert's widow Sarah L. Stubbs remarried William S. Miller in the Blackpool area in 1919.